schlosrat/token-health/README.md

 ### Use Token Health

-1. Select/target one or multiple token(s)
+1. Select/target one or more token(s)
 1. Press the **hot key** (default: <kbd>Enter</kbd>) to display the Damage dialog or the **alternate hot key** (default: <kbd>Shift</kbd> + <kbd>Enter</kbd>) to display the Healing dialog.
 To apply damage/healing to **targeted tokens** instead of **selected tokens**, add the <kbd>Alt</kbd> key by default.
 1. Enter a value
-1. Optional: Select damage type (pulldown menu) - this option is only present if more than one type of damage is defined in the module settings (e.g. Impact, Ballistic, Penetrating)
+1. Optional: Select the damage type (pulldown menu) - this option is only present if more than one Damage Type is defined in the module settings (e.g. Impact, Ballistic, Penetrating)
-1. Optional: Select damage subtype (radio button) - this option is only present if more than one subtype of damage is defined in the module settings (e.g. Wounds vs. Stun, etc.)
+1. Optional: Select the damage subtype (radio button) - this option is only present if more than one Damage Subtype is defined in the module settings (e.g. Wounds vs. Stun, etc.)
 1. Validate by pressing <kbd>Enter</kbd> or by clicking the big button

 ### What you can do

 - Multiple tokens may be selected.
+- Press the **hot key** and enter a value to apply **damage** to the selected token(s).
-The name for each token selected will appear in the title bar of the dialog box.
+	- To help ensure you've got the right tokens selected the name for each token will appear in the title bar of the dialog box.
-- Optionally, up to four selected token icons will also be shown inside the dialog box with decreasing opacity (the fourth will be cut off)
+	- Optionally, up to four selected token thumbnail images will also be shown inside the dialog box with decreasing opacity (the fourth will be cut off)
-	- This helps you ensure you've got the right tokens targeted before you apply damage or healing!
-- Press the **hot key** and enter a value to apply **damage** to the selected token(s)
 - Press the **key key** and enter a ***negative value*** to apply **healing** to the selected token(s)

 ![screenshot](screenshot_0.png)

+- Multiple tokens may be selected.
 - Press the **alternate hot key** and enter a value to apply **healing** to the selected token(s)
+	- To help ensure you've got the right tokens selected the name for each token will appear in the title bar of the dialog box.
+	- Optionally, up to four selected token thumbnail images will also be shown inside the dialog box with decreasing opacity (the fourth will be cut off)
-- Press the **alternate hot key** and enter a ***negative value*** to apply **damage** to the selected token(s)
+- Press the **alternate hot key** and enter a ***negative value*** to apply **damage** to the targeted token(s)

 ![screenshot](screenshot_2.png)